JadedDeveloper/Office-365-Grouper/README.md

 "Identity","User","Access Rights","Name","Alias","Office"

-<b>Script to grab the data from Exchange onpremise</b>
+<b>Powershell Script to grab the data from the On Premise Exchange Organization</b>

-Add-PSSnapin Microsoft.Exchange.Management.PowerShell.SnapIn;
+Add-PSSnapin Microsoft.Exchange.Management.PowerShell.SnapIn; This command may be different for older versions of Exchange.
 Set-AdServerSettings -ViewEntireForest $true
 $mailboxes = Get-Mailbox -ResultSize Unlimited foreach ($mailbox in $mailboxes)